jenkiim/portfolio-jennifer/docs/assignments/assignment3.md

 undoVote(response: Response, user: User)
     take away the user's vote to the specified response that the user undid their vote on

-respondToResponse(text: String, response: Response, user: User, tag: Tag, out responseToResponse: Response)
+respondToResponse(text: String, title: String, response: Response, user: User, tag: Tag, out responseToResponse: Response)
-    add a new response tagged with the given tag to the response that that the user was replying and add this to the responsesToResponses.
+    add a new response tagged with the given tag to the response that that the user was replying to and add this to the responsesToResponses.

 addTag(response: Response, tag: Tag)